rabbitmq/rabbitmq-website/docs/upgrade.md

 ```

 For example, consider a three node cluster with nodes A, B, and C. If node B is currently down
-and there are quorum queues with leader replica on node A, this check will fail if executed
+and there are quorum queues having their leader replica on node A, this check will fail if executed
 against node A. When node B comes back online, the same check would succeed because
 the quorum queues with leader on node A would have a quorum of replicas online.